thejmazz/playbooks/README.md

 --ask-become-pass`.
 (Note the default for `--user` is root).

 If you do not have an ssh key for root, use `-k` or `--ask-pass`.
-If you do have an ssh key for root, ensure it is added to your ssh-agent, or use `--private-key=PRIVATE_KEY_FILE`.
+If you do have an ssh key for root, ensure it is added to your ssh-agent (this wont work through docker), or use `--private-key=PRIVATE_KEY_FILE`. *Note*.
+Using a key does not work currently since there are file permission and ownership issues concerning `~/.ssh`.

 For choosing hosts, you can make your own `hosts` file and then set it with `-i hosts`.
 Alternatively you can pass a comma seperated host list (with a